rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 ```
 [root@master3 ~]# rm -rf /var/lib/etcd/member
 ```
-start container
+start the etcd container service:
 ```
 [root@master3 ~]# systemctl start etcd_container
 ```

-Now check again cluster health with command from the beginning of the scenario.
+Now check the etcd cluster health with the same command from the beginning of the scenario.

-This was simple failure and recover scenario, where old nodes was available for us.
-We have ansible playbooks to do all these things for you.
-If nodes are lost unrecoverably, there is addition steps involved to generate new certificates and distribute them.
+This scenario has demonstrated failure and recovery steps for the etcd cluster, where old nodes were available for use.
+Ansible playbooks are available to do all these steps for you.
+If the nodes are completely lost / unrecoverable, there are addition steps involved to generate new certificates and distribute them.
 But this is out of scope for this lab.

-Now you should see all 3 ETCD back online in Grafana and no alerts in prometheus.
-If this is not a case - call instructor :)
+Finally - all 3 `etcd` cluster hosts should now be back online in Grafana and no alerts in prometheus.
+Notify the instructor if this is not the case. :)

 ### Appendix